-India's Dutee Chand is the current national champion in the 100 meter dash, the first Indian sprinter to win the gold medal at the Universiade, and only the third Indian woman to ever qualify for the women’s 100 meter at the Summer Olympics.
-She is also India’s first athlete to come out as queer, revealing in 2019 that she’s in a same-sex relationship.
-Chand also showed courage and grace when she battled the Athletic Federation of India’s attempt to suspend her from competition due to her high natural levels of testosterone in 2015.
-Since then she has spoken out in support of South African runner Caster Semenya who is facing a similar battle, saying “There is always fear but you need to overcome it.”
+India's Dutee Chand is a national champion in the 100 meter dash, the first Indian sprinter to win the gold medal at the Universiade, and only the third Indian woman to ever qualify for the women's 100 meter at the Summer Olympics.
+She is also India's first athlete to come out as queer, revealing in 2019 that she's in a same-sex relationship.
+Chand also showed courage and grace when she battled the Athletic Federation of India's attempt to suspend her from competition due to her high natural levels of testosterone in 2015.
+Since then she has spoken out in support of South African runner Caster Semenya who is facing a similar battle, saying "There is always fear but you need to overcome it."

 Katie Sowers, offensive assistant for the San Francisco 49ers, became the first woman and the first openly gay person to coach at the Super Bowl in 2020.
 The former high school athletics director and Women's Football Alliance player and coach even got her own Super Bowl commercial with Microsoft, one of many LGBTQ-inclusive ads that played during the game.
 But despite all the media buzz around her gender and sexual identity, Sowers and the players she works with stay focused on her talent, her hard work, and her knowledge of the game.
 Thanks to her, it will be much easier for girls to watch the Super Bowl and imagine themselves on the sidelines.